Getting lettuce into Britain - Spanish farmers baulk at no-deal Brexit

 Tesco was working closely with producers, Lewis told Reuters.
 Sainsbury's declined to comment on specifics.
 However, it has repeatedly warned of the consequences of a no-deal Brexit.

-"There will be an impact if there is a hard-edged Brexit on suppliers of certain types of short-life fresh foods, not least things like lettuces, citrus fruits, soft fruits and those kind of things which come from southern Europe at this time of year," Chief Executive Mike Coupe said. ($1 = 0.9076 euros) (Reporting By Sonya Dowsett; Additional reporting by James Davey in London, Editing by Angus MacSwan)
+"There will be an impact if there is a hard-edged Brexit on suppliers of certain types of short-life fresh foods, not least things like lettuces, citrus fruits, soft fruits and that kind of things which come from southern Europe at this time of year," Chief Executive Mike Coupe said. ($1 = 0.9076 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)